flaviotruzzi/flaviotruzzi.github.io/_drafts/least-squares.md

 \end{equation}
 $$

 This criterion tell us how much the model does not fit the data.

-Let's find it's minimum.
+### Finding its minimum

 First, rewriting to its matrix form:

 $$
 \begin{equation}